Zaldaas/College-Database-Website/README.md

 # CSUF College Database
 The objective of this project is to design and implement a web database application for a university.
 The database manages information related to professors, departments, courses, sections, students, and enrollments.

-The project was initially developed using XAMPP with Apache and MySQL for the database management and PHP and HTML for the website functionality.
-It has now been redone to incorporate Vite/React for the frontend and Laravel for the backend.
+The project was initially developed using simple HTML/CSS for the web interface and PHP and SQL scripts for the backend database functionality.

+Now, the project incorporates Vite/React for the frontend and Laravel for the backend, and utilizes XAMPP with Apache and MySQL for the database management.

 ## Database Creation
 Initially, SQL scripts (create_tables.sql and insert_data.sql) were written to create the tables and populate them with sample data.
 The create_tables.sql script defined the structure of each table, specifying primary keys and foreign keys to enforce relationships.
 The insert_data.sql script inserted sample records into each table.